-WHEREAS, the Tompkins County Legislature having received the Draft Report, and having conducted town halls, public forums, and public hearings after publication of the Draft Report, and having considered the recommendations contained in the Draft Report in response to the information received from the public, and having determined that an opportunity for meaningful action is possible through development of a joint plan, now therefore be it
+WHEREAS, the City of Ithaca and Tompkins County having received the Draft Report, and having conducted town halls, public forums, and public hearings after publication of the Draft Report, and the City of Ithaca Common Council and the Tompkins County Legislature determining that an opportunity for meaningful action is possible through development of a joint plan; now, therefore, be it

-RESOLVED, on recommendation of the Public Safety Committee, That the Draft Report entitled "Public Safety Reimagined.
-Recommendations report following a collaborative effort between the City of Ithaca & Tompkins County, N.Y." as amended by the Tompkins County Legislature and as reconciled with the City of Ithaca, be accepted, with the gratitude of the Legislature for the effort of the consultants at the Center for Policing Equity, all those individuals who participated on the Working Groups, members of law enforcement, including Tompkins County Sheriff Derek Osborne and Ithaca Police Chief Dennis Nayor, the Tompkins County District Attorney Matt Van Houten, the Director of Assigned Counsel Lance Salisbury, the City and County staff who provided support in the preparation of the Draft Report, and those community members who offered their opinions, viewpoints, ideas, and hope for positive change, program for non-emergency calls.
-2. County: Require public disclosure of District Attorney and Assigned Counsel Office statistics on a quarterly and annual basis.
-3. County: Evaluate the Creation of a Tompkins County Public Safety Review Board.
-4. County: Evaluate existing models and implement an alternative to law enforcement response system for crisis intervention and wraparound health and human services delivery.
-5. County: Develop a comprehensive community policing and outreach plan to connect law enforcement • and residents.
+RESOLVED, That the Draft Report entitled "Public Safety Reimagined.
+Recommendations report following a collaborative effort between the City of Ithaca & Tompkins County, N.Y." dated February 18, 2021 be accepted, with the gratitude of Common Council for the effort of the consultants at Center for Policing Equity, all those individuals who participated on the Working Groups, members of law enforcement, including Ithaca Police Chief, Dennis Nayor and Tompkins County Sheriff, Derek Osborne, the Tompkins County District Attorney Matthew Van Houten, the Director of Assigned Counsel Lance Salisbury, the City and County staff who provided support in the preparation of the Draft Report, and those community members who offered their opinions, viewpoints, ideas, and hope for positive change including equity and safety for all residents, specifically people of color, and, be it further